Glossary term

 component

-A regulatory term referring to a product intended to be incorporated into another product.
+A product intended to be incorporated into another product under ESPR.

 What does component mean?

 Component is the ESPR building-block term for a product that is meant to be incorporated into another product rather than marketed as the finished whole.
-That distinction matters because ecodesign obligations may attach differently depending on whether the law is looking at the part or at the assembled end product.
+It matters because product passport and sustainability evidence may need to travel from component-level records into the final assembled product without losing source or responsibility boundaries.

 Official definitions by source